volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 ## Step 5: Maybe A Better Validation?

-The validation is left up to you, so you have a plenty of space to do whatever is needed, either use a popular library or create validators yourself.
+The validation is up to you, so you have a lot of space to do whatever is needed, either use a popular library or create validators yourself.

-However, Formik authors love [Yup](https://github.com/jquense/yup) - JavaScript schema builder for value parsing and validation, so the integration between two libraries is awesome.
+However, Formik authors love [Yup](https://github.com/jquense/yup) - JavaScript schema builder for parsing and validating values, so integration between two libraries is great.

-The **useFormik** hook allows us to pass **validationSchema**, which is a special Yup-related property that allows to pass Yup validation schema to Formik.
+The **useFormik** hook allows us to pass **validationSchema**, a special Yup-related property that allows us to pass the Yup validation schema to Formik.

 Let's install Yup first:

 `yarn add yup`

-Then, let's define a Yup validation schema for our form:
+Then we define a Yup validation schema for our form:

 ```javascript
 const validationSchema = Yup.object({